David Rodigan: Life

 For 2014's Red Bull Culture Clash, Rodigan joined forces with Chase & Status, Shy FX and MC Rage to form the soundsystem Rebel Sound.
 They went on to win the clash, defeating fellow crews Stone Love, Boy Better Know and A$AP Mob.

+Rodigan was appointed Member of the Order of the British Empire (MBE) in the 2012 New Year Honours for services to broadcasting, and in 2020 was awarded the (Jamaican) Order of Distinction "for outstanding service to the promotion of Jamaican Music across the world".
+He stated he was "blown away" by the honour.